 Michael Fossel‘s dream is to reverse human aging and since 1996 he has been a strong and vocal advocate of experimenting with telomerase therapy as a potential way of intervention in a wide variety of medical conditions related to aging.
-Fossel is also one of those unique people who are a real pleasure to not only see speaking from the stage but also to meet in person.
+Fossel is also one of those unique people who are a real pleasure to see speaking from the stage and meet in person.
 And having done both of these, I can honestly say that Michael is as much an impassioned expert-speaker as he is a compassionate human being.
 He is also a generous host, who loves entertaining guests visiting his fabulous house, and I had fun socializing with him both in front and behind the camera.
 So I very much enjoyed interviewing Dr. Fossel for my podcast and wish him success with his daring quest.

-During our 1 hour discussion with Michael we cover a variety of interesting topics such as: his dream to reverse aging and the desirability and feasibility thereof; the Hayflick limit of cell division and Aubrey de Grey’s concerns that telomerase therapy may cause cancer; the distinction between reversing aging and living forever; his “non-sexy” tips on healthy living; his take on cryonics and transhumanism…
+During our 1 hour discussion with Michael, we cover a variety of interesting topics such as his dream to reverse aging and the desirability and feasibility thereof; the Hayflick limit of cell division and Aubrey de Grey’s concerns that telomerase therapy may cause cancer; the distinction between reversing aging and living forever; his “non-sexy” tips on healthy living; his take on cryonics and transhumanism…

 My favorite quotes that I will take away from this interview with Michael Fossel are:

 “Never mind the low-hanging fruit. […] Go for the important one!”